COSIMA/regional-mom6/README.md

 3. A bathymetry file that at least covers your domain
 4. 3D ocean forcing files *of any resolution* on your choice of A, B or C Arakawa grid
 5. Surface forcing files (eg ERA or JRA reanalysis)
+6. A copy of [GFDL's FRE tools](https://github.com/NOAA-GFDL/FRE-NCtools) downloaded and compiled somewhere.

 Check out the the [documentation](https://regional-mom6.readthedocs.io/en/latest/) and browse through the [demos](https://regional-mom6.readthedocs.io/en/latest/demos.html).